theWellHopeErr/Cynological-Analyser/README.md

 # Cynological-Analyser
 Cynological Analyzer is a web application for the classification of canine breeds using a neural networks built for cynological analysis of canine breeds with the help of an image using TensorFlow.
+Once the breed is predicted details about the breed and description is scraped from the internet using web scrapers.